jordanj03/freelance-journey/progress_log.md

 ## Day 6

 Built a script that utilises the CLI argparse.
 Been inconsistent because of real life training, that's no problem.:)

+## Day 7

+Refactor files and folders

+## --- Week 2 ---

+## Day 8

+Created a script that scrapes a webpage title:

+-   wrapped in function
+-   handles websites that timeout
+-   handles non-200 status codes
+-   handles webpages with no title tag
+-   removes tags from title and return